 ABOUT ME

-Merryn has held solo and group exhibitions at institutions, artist-run spaces and commercial galleries in Australia, Singapore, USA, Hong Kong and China, including Town Hall Gallery, Melbourne; Trocadero Artspace; Wyndham Gallery, VIC; Australian High Commission, Singapore and Yeo Workshop, Singapore.
+Merryn holds a Masters of Fine Arts (by research) from Monash University, 2005.
+She has held solo and group exhibitions in Australia, Singapore, USA, Hong Kong and China, including Town Hall Gallery; Five Walls; Trocadero Artspace; Wyndham Gallery, VIC; Australian High Commission, Singapore and Yeo Workshop, Singapore.

 ABOUT MY WORK